Invictus252/VidMob_Interview/README.md

 Basic an be compiled with  <code>javac Main.java Calculator.java</code>
 Can then be run with <code>java Calculator</code>

 Calculator_Class_IntelliJ.zip is an IntelliJ project export.
 It is complete with a testing class as well as the program.
-The tests are compiles